MatthewL1/ActualWebsite/README.md

 <img src="http://cen.acs.org/content/dam/cen/94/31/09431-cover-openercxd.jpg" width="300" height="400">

 > Training is another aspect that is essential in order to become faster and stronger.
+> > There are many different ways to train, such as:
+> > 1.
+Using equipment like paddles or fins
+> > 2.
+Practicing for a longer amount of time
+> > 3.
+Doing land exercises

 To find out more information about swimming: [Click Here](https://en.wikipedia.org/wiki/Swimming)